PombertLab/SYNY/README.md

 By default, the barplots are formatted for a widescreen (landscape) output (width/height ratio: 19.2/10.8).
 This ratio can be adjusted with the `--bheight` and `--bwidth` command line switches.

+By default, SYNY generates pairwise barplots.
+If desired, concatenated barplots can also be generated.
+In these concatenated barplots, the contigs from all species queried against another species (the reference) are plotted together.
+This behavior can be changed with the `--bpmode` option.
+Possible values are `pair` (pairwise), `cat` (concatenated), `all` (cat + pair) [Default: `pair`].

 #### Linemaps
 Linear chromosome maps (aka linemaps) highlighting collinear genome segments will be generated with [linear_maps.py](https://github.com/PombertLab/SYNY/blob/main/Plots/linear_maps.py) and [matplotlib](https://matplotlib.org/) from pairwise genome alignments (`.mmap.`) and from protein clusters identified with SYNY (e.g. `.gap_0.`).
 In these plots, collinear regions found between the compared genomes are highlighted by colored polygons.
 By default, these polygons are color-coded based on the contigs/chromosomes of the reference.
 The above linemap image was generated using the tab20/Blues color palettes for the reference/target genomes (both set as defaults in SYNY).
 These palettes can be replaced using the `--lm_rpalette` and `--lm_xpalette` command line switches; <i>e.g.</i> `--lm_xpalette Grays` (see [URL](https://github.com/PombertLab/SYNY/blob/main/Images/python_color_palettes.png) for a list of color palettes).
 By default, the linemaps are formatted using a 20:5 width:height ratio.
 This ratio can be adjusted with the `--lheight` and `--lwidth` command line switches.